fresheneesz/bip-efficient-bitcoin-vaults/README.md

 Item **A** is mitigated in a wallet vault by reversing the transaction using `key1` and `key2`.

 Item **B** can be mitigated by limiting how much fee an output can contribute to.
-OP_CD does exactly this.
+OP_LFC does exactly this.
 One could imagine an opcode that limits how much fee the transaction as a whole can leave as fee, however this can have negative effects like preventing the ability to do replace-by-fee and is inflexible with regards to transaction size.
-You could also imagine limiting the fee **rate** of a transactions .This allows RBF and arbitrary transaction sizes, however it allows an attacker to create artificially large transactions and waste the output's funds in fee anyway.
-OP_CD has none of these problems because it constrains the fee that a particular output can contribute to, and leaves other outputs unconstrained.
+You could also imagine limiting the fee **rate** of a transactions.
+This allows RBF and arbitrary transaction sizes, however it allows an attacker to create artificially large transactions and waste the output's funds in fee anyway.
+OP_LFC has none of these problems because it constrains the fee that a particular output can contribute to, and leaves other outputs unconstrained.

 Item **C** can be somewhat mitigated by adding more keys with additional levels of lock-times.
 But it can actually be entirely prevented by having a spend-path that allows someone with all of the wallet vault's keys to reverse even transactions that used all the keys, as long as the reverse transaction is done within a time limit.
 If an attacker attempts to steal funds, the transaction can simply be reverted.
-However, this laves item **D**.

-If the mitigation to item **C** is done, the attacker can still continue to try to steal the funds, effectively taking hostage over them.
+However, this still leaves item **D**.
+If the mitigation to item **C** is done, the attacker can still continue to try to steal the funds, effectively taking them hostage.
 The victim might be forced to capitulate with demands in return for their money back.
 However, it still makes the attack substantially more difficult.

 ## Design Tradeoffs and Risks

-### Mitigations of potential attacks on a wallet vault

-There are a couple attacks that could be executed on wallet vaults in general:

-A. An attacker who has found `key1` could attempt to send funds to themselves.

-B. An attacker who has found `key1` could attempt to grief the victim by sending potentially all the funds in the wallet to any address using most of the funds as fee.
-An attacker could theoretically spend 1 sat to an arbitrary address, and have the rest of the entire input as miner fees, effectively sweeping the funds into the hands of the miner.

-This could be mitigated by limiting how much fee the transaction (as a whole) can leave to the miner as a multiple of the median transaction fee rate (in a rolling set of recent blocks), though point C below has a better general solution.

-C. Similar to B, an attacker who has found `key1` and knows the attacker has many smaller UTXOs in the bitcoin vault wallet could send one transaction per UTXO with the maximum fee, maximizing the amount the victim loses.
-This could be mitigated by limiting how much each UTXO can contribute to the fee, which is what OP_CD does.

-D. An attacker who has found both `key1` and `key2` could of course freely steal the funds.
-This can be mitigated by adding more keys with additional levels of lock-times.

-This would fail as long as the owner checks their wallet more frequently than the relative lock time (in the above example, every 5 days) minus the time it takes them to find and use both keys to recover.

 ### OP_SUCCESSx vs OP_NOPx